 - to ensure that the courts are accessible to voters and grassroots groups who seek to vindicate their rights and that powerful special interests do not encroach on those rights;

-- to make the political process more representative, by advocating for minor parties and for instant run-off voting; and
+- to make the political process more representative, by advocating for minor parties and for ranked choice voting (also known as instant run-off voting); and

 - to eliminate the influence of developers’ money in land use and public contracting decisions and local politics in general.

 NJ Appleseed designs and implements initiatives that improve access to and encourage citizen participation in elections, effect campaign finance reform and promote alternative forms of voting.
 Such initiatives include:

 NJ Appleseed Executive Director Renée Steinhagen leads the executive team of Voter Choice NJ (VCNJ), a nonpartisan grassroots campaign created to work for ranked choice voting in NJ, which will make elections more competitive and fair and thus more democratic than the current situation, where a candidate can win with a mere plurality of support.
 As of mid-2021, VCNJ is focusing its initial efforts on a few municipalities, including Jersey City, to try to build local support through the enactment of trigger ordinances or Council resolutions indicating support for state legislation that would permit all localities –counties, municipalities, school boards –to adopt RCV for their elections if approved by the voters.
 More information about VCNJ is available on its website. https://www.voterchoicenj.org/